rescawen/Wenlei-Dai-Rankkauslista-Tsoha/documentation/userstory.md

 - User can see the whole bracket with all the matches.

-      SELECT "match".id AS match_id_1,
+      SELECT match.id AS match_id_1,
-            "match".date_created AS match_date_created,
+            match.date_created AS match_date_created,
-            "match".date_modified AS match_date_modified,
+            match.date_modified AS match_date_modified,
-            "match".tournament_id AS match_tournament_id,
+            match.tournament_id AS match_tournament_id,
-            "match".match_id AS match_match_id,
+            match.match_id AS match_match_id,
-            "match".round_number AS match_round_number,
+            match.round_number AS match_round_number,
-            "match".player1_id AS match_player1_id,
+            match.player1_id AS match_player1_id,
-            "match".player2_id AS match_player2_id,
+            match.player2_id AS match_player2_id,
-            "match".player1_name AS match_player1_name,
+            match.player1_name AS match_player1_name,
-            "match".player2_name AS match_player2_name,
+            match.player2_name AS match_player2_name,
-            "match".player1_score AS match_player1_score,
+            match.player1_score AS match_player1_score,
-            "match".player2_score AS match_player2_score,
+            match.player2_score AS match_player2_score,
-            "match".winner_id AS match_winner_id
-            FROM "match"
+            FROM match
-            WHERE "match".tournament_id = ?
-ORDER BY "match".match_id
+            WHERE match.tournament_id = ?
+ORDER BY match.match_id

-- If user is participating then the user can hover mouse inbetween their matches to reveal the `report result` button and click it trigger report result form.
+- If user is participating then the user can hover mouse inbetween their matches to reveal the `report result` button and click it trigger report result form (user interface feature and do not have SQL statements).
-- If user is the creator of the tournament, then the user has access to all the `report result` buttons in the bracket.
+- If user is the creator of the tournament, then the user has access to all the `report result` buttons in the bracket (user interface feature and do not have SQL statements).
-(All of the above are user interface features and do not have SQL statements that are unique and aren't found previously)

 ### When the user is logged in, still in a specific tournament that has started and triggered the report result form

-- User can submit scores for matches that they are participating in and choose a winner.
+- User can submit scores for matches that they are participating in and choose a winner

+      (Depending on from which side the bracket the selected winner comes from, we update the following match with current match
+      winners account_id)

+      UPDATE match SET player1_id = ?
+WHERE match_id = ?
+AND tournament_id = ?
+      or
+      UPDATE match SET player2_id = ?
+WHERE match_id = ?
+AND tournament_id = ?

+      (We have to also update the scores of the current match)

+      UPDATE "match" SET date_modified=CURRENT_TIMESTAMP, player1_score=?, player2_score=?
+            WHERE "match".id = ?

-- If user is the creator of the tournament, then the user can also delete matches starting from the leaflets.
+- If user is the creator of the tournament, then the user can also delete matches starting from the leaflets (the select max round number is used to check if we are deleting a leaflet or not).

+      SELECT MAX(round_number) FROM match WHERE tournament_id = ?

+      DELETE FROM "match" WHERE "match".id = ?